-We recommend you avoid smoking, vigorously rinse your mouth out, sucking on a straw, consuming alcohol, and brushing your teeth at the extraction site until healed.
+We recommend you avoid smoking, sucking on a straw, consuming alcohol, and brushing your teeth at the extraction site until healed.
 Patients typically recover within a few days of treatment without complication.
 However, if you experience excessive bleeding or pain, be sure to contact our Rockville, MD dentist office right away.

 Tooth Extractions FAQs